KilledByAPixel/OS13k/README.md

  - Press Alt+Enter to reload when live edit is disabled
  - User programs will not run until clicked to prevent executing bad code

+ ### Any JS13k game can add trophies and music, even if not part of OS13k!
+ - *To add a trophy or music track, just save a special key to localStorage!*
+ - The smallest way to add a single trophy (like for winning) is localStorage['OS13kTrophy,Icon,GameName'] = ''
+ - For more control use localStorage['OS13kTrophy,Icon,Game Name,Trophy Name'] = Message
+ - You can change the message to update the trophy, like a highscore for example
+ - Music works the same way, use localStorage['OS13kMusic,Song Name'] = JSON.stringify(song)
+ - OS13k automatically checks localStorage and display popups for new trophies and songs from other games
+ - This is possible because all JS13k games share the same local storage!
+Pretty cool right?
+ - You can test locally by pasting your trophy code into the OS13k's console app

 ## Contribuitors

 Most of the OS was created by myself, but there were many other people helping out.
 Thank you to everyone for their efforts, I could not have done it alone!